4 Ways to Make the Most of Your SRS Account

 Timing your withdrawals properly is the key to maximising your tax advantage with your SRS contributions.
-Unlike with CPF, the money can’t be invested in property, and cannot be withdrawn for medical purposes.
+Unlike with CPF, your SRS funds can’t be invested in property, and cannot be withdrawn for medical purposes.
 If you don’t meet the early withdrawal conditions, you will face a 5% penalty, and 100% of the withdrawal would be taxable.
 And once you withdraw, you can’t contribute again.

-When you reach the statutory retirement age, 62, you can spread out your withdrawals over a period of up to 10 years, starting on the date of your first withdrawal, and 50% of your SRS bank account withdrawal will be subject to tax.
-The best strategy, therefore, is to minimise any income tax during those 10 years by spreading the withdrawals out if you do not have any other income or if you have steady other income, or by withdrawing less in the years when you receive additional income.
+When you reach the statutory retirement age, 62, you can spread out your withdrawals over a period of up to 10 years, starting on the date of your first withdrawal.
+At that point, 50% of your SRS withdrawal will be subject to tax.
+The best strategy, therefore, is to minimise any income tax during those 10 years by spreading the withdrawals out to withdraw more when you don't have other income streams that year.

 Currently, personal income starts getting taxed at $20,000 SGD.
 This means that, if you do not have any other taxable personal income, you can withdraw up to $40,000 per year tax-free from your SRS bank account, for 10 years.